kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Pushing signature to: ghcr.io/jvanz/policies/user-group-psp
 ```

-### How sign artifact in Github actions workflows
+### How to sign artefacts in Github workflows

-When performing a keyless signing within a Github actions environment, `cosign`
+`cosign` does not require the user to log on to an OIDC provider when using keyless signing
-does not require the user to login into the OIDC provider.
-In this environment,
+in the context of a GitHub action environment.
+In this scenario,
 the Github token available during the execution of the workflow will be used to
 authenticate the user and generate the ephemeral keys.